FACTBOX-The hunt for the Paris attackers

 However, fears that Salah is back in Belgium and/or plotting further attacks prompted the cancellation of an international soccer match in Brussels on Nov.
 17, a move that was followed by a broader protective shutdown.
 Brussels closed the underground rail lines of the capital, schools, shopping centres and other public places on Nov.
 20.

 French police are examining a suspected suicide belt found in a bin in Montrouge on the southwestern edge of Paris, where phone traces suggested Salah was present on the night of Nov.
-13. This has fuelled speculation he may have been supposed to carry out a suicide attack but for some reason did not.
+13. Investigators are trying to establish whether Salah Abdeslam had been meant to carry out another attack in Paris's 18th district but for some reason did not, prosecutor Molins said.

+Mohammad Abrini, 30, Belgian of Moroccan origin, seen by police on video footage at a car fuelling station in Ressons, a town north of Paris near the motorway linking Belgium to the French capital, on the evening of Nov.
+12, the day before the attacks.
+The Renault Clio the two were seen in was one of the cars used in the attacks.
+A Belgian police notice describes Abrini as "dangerous and probably armed".

 DEAD ATTACKERS: